 In many individuals – especially in the early stages – there are few to no symptoms.
 When symptoms do appear, they may take the form of headaches, localized swelling around a bite, swollen lymph nodes, or fever.

-After two to three months, victims enter the chronic stage of the disease.
+After two to three months, the hosts enter the chronic stage of the disease.
 Luckily, in most people, this second stage presents no additional symptoms.
 However in a lucky 30 to 40% of people, severe symptoms do appear – but they can take up to 30 years to emerge.

 In most cases, Chagas disease causes enlargement of the heart ventricles, which can lead to heart failure.
 It can also cause enlarged colons and esophagus.